 $ sudo systemctl reload nginx

 If systemd is not managing the service, use sudo nginx -s reload instead.
-The upstream control docs note that signal-based reloads must be sent by the same user that started the master process.
+The upstream control docs note that a reload starts new workers and then asks old workers to shut down gracefully.

 Related: How to manage the Nginx service